CMcDonald82/ansible-role-user/README.md

   * groups: Any groups you want the user to be added to.
 For example, you can add the user to the sudo group to give them sudo privileges.
   * append (default = no): yes will only add groups, not set them to just the list in groups.
   * ssh_keys: The list of ssh public keys to add for the user.
 Each public key should be specified here by the path to that key on the local machine (ex. ~/.ssh/id_rsa.pub)
-  * generate_ssh_key: Whether to generate a SSH key for the user in question.
-This will not overwrite an existing SSH key.
   * update_password (can either be 'always' or 'on_create'): always will update passwords if they differ. on_create will only set the password for newly created users.
   * shell (default is /bin/bash): Optionally set the user's shell.
   * create_home (default = yes): Unless set to no, a home directory will be made for the user when the account is created or if the home directory does not exist.